Product has been added to the cart.

 The battery cannot be removed or replaced which is typical of smartphones now.

-Accessories that can be purchased separately include a protective case, a 6-ft coiled charger cable, a pouch with a belt clip, and an emergency contact information tag that attaches to the phone and includes basic information, such as name, an emergency contact number, and medical conditions.
-Importantly, also available are two options for wireless charging sets which are very helpful to seniors who have difficulty charging their cell phone with a cable.
+Accessories that can be purchased separately include a standard protective case, a protective case that blocks the power button and volume rocker, a wallet case, a 6.6-ft charger cable, a pouch with a belt clip, and an emergency contact information tag that attaches to the phone and includes basic information, such as name, an emergency contact number, and medical conditions.
+Importantly, also available are two options for wireless charging sets which are great for seniors who have difficulty charging their cell phone with a cable.

 One Primary Screen – Easy to Use